Skip to main content

 Designed to: Foster improved communication, develop problem-solving skills

-Similar to a family board-game night, hosting a lighthearted games day at the office can help your team become better acquainted.
-From strategy to party games, there are many options to explore.
-A few of our favorites include Twister, Codenames, Scattergories, and Telestrations — encourage your team to suggest their favorite games to add to the list.
+Like a family board-game night, a lighthearted games day at the office helps your team get better acquainted.
+From strategy to party games, there’s plenty to explore.
+A few favorites: Twister, Codenames, Scattergories, and Telestrations.
+Encourage your team to suggest their own favorites for the list.

 Duration: 2+ hours